Answers

 Is Fiducia AI a SaaS platform we connect to, or how is it deployed?

 Fiducia AI is not a SaaS platform.
 We deploy the agents directly into your existing infrastructure rather than operating as a shared service that all clients use.
-For most multifamily offices and EAMs, that means inside your dedicated Microsoft Azure tenant or AWS account, with secure connections to your on-premise systems where needed.
+For most family offices, that means inside your dedicated Microsoft Azure tenant or AWS account, with secure connections to your on-premise systems where needed.

 This architectural choice changes how several of the standard SaaS vendor risks apply to your operation, and it is what makes the answers to confidentiality, data, privilege, and continuity work the way they do.
 Your data and your workflows never leave your environment.